 Hi, I’m Brett.
 My passion is working with people who are struggling with ADHD-related life issues, be it in school, university, employment, business or relationships.
-I’ve seen ADHD Coach ing work countless times.
-Put a person who is determined to meet their potential with a trained, experienced coach like me and amazing things can happen!
+I’ve seen ADHD coaching, counselling and therapy work countless times.
+Put a person who is determined to meet their potential with a trained, experienced professional like me and amazing things can happen!

 Years ago, when my adult ADHD was first identified, I could find nothing that clearly pointed the way to the solutions that would make a difference in my daily life.

-It would have meant a lot to have someone to turn to who really knew ADHD and could coach and support me while I learned how to help myself.
+It would have meant a lot to have someone to turn to who really knew ADHD and could support and guide me while I learned how to help myself.

-In the end, what helped me most was fairly simple: talking to someone who truly ‘got’ ADHD, had insight into the way ADHD had affected me personally, and could be a partner in the process of discovering the solutions and strategies to overcome ADHD.
+In the end, what helped me most was fairly simple: talking to someone who truly ‘got’ ADHD, had insight into the way ADHD was affecting me personally, and could be a partner in the process of discovering the solutions and strategies to overcome ADHD.

-Today , after many years of experience of living and working with ADHD, I’m ready, trained and able to be that person for you.
+Today, after many years of experience of living and working with ADHD -- my own and my clients', I’m ready, trained and able to be that person for you.
 I’ve made finding happiness and success, in spite of ADHD, my life’s work and I would love to share with you what I’ve learned!

 My Formal Training